jwellone/build-manifest/README.md

 # build-manifest
-Get the build time, commit id, branch name, etc.
-Please use it for debugging purposes.
+Get various information about the current build.

+e.g.
+- build time
+- commit id
+- branch name

 This feature is one of the "UniExtensions" developed by jwellone Inc for Unity.